 Also known as Bombay, the city of Mumbai is a hub for many things like fashion, style, great food, great culture, and really incredible nightlife.
 Lying on the Konkan Coast which is on the western coast of India, the city of Mumbai is all about getting free from your inhibitions and encompassing new possibilities.

 What’s more to know is the fact that being the wealthiest city of our country, Mumbai has also been named as the Alpha city of India.
 What it essentially means is the fact that this city is the place where the maximum number of millionaires and billionaires put up.

 And perhaps it is owing to its sparkling vibes that Mumbai is also profoundly known as the City of Dreams as here resides the largest film fraternity in the world.
-Overall, it can be said that Mumbai is the financial, commercial as well as the entertainment capital of India.
+Overall, it can be said that Mumbai is the financial, commercial as well as entertainment capital of India.

-There was a time when the city of Mumbai was a group of about seven islands namely Parel, Mahim, Mazagaon, Isle of Bombay, Worli, Colaba, Worli and Old Woman’s Island.
-However, it is not known as to when these islands got inhabited.
+There was a time when the city of Mumbai was a group of about seven islands namely Parel, Mahim, Mazagaon, Isle of Bombay, Worli, Colaba, Worli, and Old Woman’s Island.
+However, it is not known when these islands got inhabited.
 But experts say that this group of islands has been inhabited since the South Asian Stone Age.

 Going further in the past, it was in the third century BCE that these islands formed a part of the Maurya Empire.
 This was a time of expansion in the South regions by the Buddhist emperor, Ashoka the king of Magadha.